amplication/docs/docs/custom-code/prisma-custom-attributes.md

 The [Building New Versions of Your Service](/building-new-versions/) shows you the necessary steps for adding new entities and fields to your service and [committing those changes to your git provider](/sync-with-github/).
 :::

-All of the changes that you make through Amplication's UI always translate back to changes in your code, in this case (database changes), to the generated `prisma.schema` file.
+All of the changes that you make through Amplication's UI always translate back to changes in your code, in this case (database changes), to the generated `schema.prisma` file.

 **But, Prisma is powerful.
 It allows you to further refine and customize your schema beyond what Amplication allows you to do purely through the UI.**